 In most cases, the entity you use to protect your U.S. assets will be determined by your home country’s tax system.
-For example, Canadians find that U.S. limited partnerships (versus LLCs or C corporations) work best and match up well with Canada’s tax system.
+For example, Canadians find that U.S. limited partnerships and C-Corporations (versus LLCs) work best and match up well with Canada’s tax system.
 On the other hand, Australians use U.S. LLCs when investing their Superannuation Funds (retirement monies) into American real estate.

 Can foreign individuals own American LLCs?
 Can U.S. companies have LLC foreign members?

-Yes, while foreign individuals cannot be owners of S corporations, they most certainly can be owners of an LLC or members.
+Yes, while foreign individuals cannot be owners of S Corporations, they most certainly can be owners of an LLC (or a C Corporation or Limited Partnership).
 In fact, most investors from outside the United States utilize the LLC for their real estate investments.

 Is a separate LLC required for each property or asset?

 That is a judgment call on your part.
 Segregating assets between several LLCs is always a good idea.
-If you have an LLC owning nine properties and a tenant sued over a problem at one property they could reach the equity in all nine properties.
+If you have an LLC owning ten properties and a tenant sued over a problem at one property they could reach the equity in all ten properties.
 Many of our foreign clients hold each property in a separate LLC for the best protection.

 Where should we set up our entities?

 You can form an entity in all 50 states.
 In most situations, you will form an LLC in the state where the property is located.
-One or more of these in state LLCs will then be held by a parent LLC based in Nevada or Wyoming, both of which offer superior asset protection.
-Graphically, supposing one property in Ohio and one in Texas, the structure would appear as:
+One or more of these in-state LLCs will then be held by a parent LLC based in Nevada or Wyoming, both of which offer superior asset protection.
+Graphically, supposing one property is in Ohio and one is in Texas, the structure would appear as:

 Why do investors prefer Wyoming instead of Nevada?

 While both states offer strong charging order protection, Wyoming offers two advantages over Nevada.
 First, Wyoming is more affordable.
-On an annual basis, the Wyoming state fee is only $50.00, compared to the $350.00 a year in Nevada.
-Secondly, Wyoming does not list owner names on the internet (which Nevada does).
-You have more privacy with a Wyoming LLC.
-We maintain complete offices in both Wyoming and Nevada.
+On an annual basis, the Wyoming state fee is only $50.00, compared to $350.00 a year in Nevada.
+Secondly, Wyoming does not list owner names on the Secretary of States’ website (which Nevada does).
+You have more privacy at a lower cost with a Wyoming LLC.
+We maintain offices in both Wyoming and Nevada.

 What is the best entity for real estate investors?